Dr Frances Alexander, 1935-2020

 5W Tribute to Frances

-To commemorate Frances and recognise her founding of our organisation, it has been decided that a fitting tribute would be the planting of a tree in her favourite park in High Wycombe.
-We are also planning to purchase a commemorative bench, with a plaque dedicated to Frances.
+To commemorate Frances and recognise her founding of our organisation, it has been decided that a fitting tribute would be the planting of a tree in her favourite park in High Wycombe, together with a commemorative bench, with a plaque dedicated to Frances.
 We are sure that members and friends who visit the park will take pleasure in seeing her remembered in this way.

 Frances Alexander started Women Welcome Women (as it was known then) in 1984.
 Her idea to encourage international friendship by enabling women to visit one another in their own homes was publicised in Women of Europe, a magazine of the then EEC.
 Enquiries soon flooded in and Frances started circulating an up-to-date membership list, which 5W has continued to do as it has grown.

 Frances left school to become a nurse and then a midwife.
 Wanting to break away from health service constraints, she took a teaching course before marrying.
 When her children were small she started a private nursing agency.
 This was to be a formative time in her life.
 She interviewed 600 women in four years, many were qualified nurses who felt apprehensive about returning to work after taking time off to have their children.
 A bout of meningitis forced the sale of the agency and then there was a nine-year spell of teaching – for the last years as girls’ careers adviser.
 Part-time teaching then overlapped with setting up Women Welcome Women.

 Frances travelled throughout Europe, across N & S America and to Australia, staying all the time with 5W members.
 Her work for friendship among women all over the world led to her nomination for the 1996 Woman of Europe Award.
 In October 2001, Frances travelled across the USA, meeting members experiencing the traumatic aftermath of September 11th.
 In June/July 2002 she travelled in southern Russia, building on those links of friendship and understanding.